Google: ‘What Is Endometriosis?’ a Top Search Term in 2018

 Still, despite increased disease awareness, obstacles remain for women with endometriosis to receive proper care.

-It can take, on average, ten years for an affected individual to receive an accurate diagnosis of endometriosis.
+It can take, on average, ten years for an affected woman to receive an accurate diagnosis of endometriosis.
 This, in part, is due to physicians not being trained and armed with the right questions and protocols for discovering why a woman may be experiencing debilitating menstrual pain.

-Often, however, even when a woman is referred to an endometriosis specialist, new hurdles exist.
+Often, however, even when a woman is referred to an endometriosis specialist, new hurdles await.
 For one, there are very few physicians who specialize in endometriosis.
 It is estimated that only 100 specialty endometriosis surgeons, like Dr. Seckin and the Seckin Endometriosis Center team, are in practice in the U.S.

 Our office is located on 872 Fifth Avenue New York, NY 10065.

-or have your case reviewed by clicking here.
+You may call us at (646) 960-3080 or have your case reviewed by clicking here.